 Farrell: Scotland Are A Side We’ve Always Respected

-Andy Farrell says Ireland have been preparing to contend with a similiar performance to the one Scotland produced against France, as the Celtic rivals gear up for Saturday’s Triple Crown decider at the Aviva Stadium.
+Andy Farrell says Ireland have been preparing to contend with a similiar performance to the one Scotland produced against France, as the Celtic rivals gear up for Saturday’s Triple Crown decider at the Aviva Stadium (kick-off 2.10pm).

 Despite losing 50-40 in Edinburgh last week, France remain on track to become back-to-back champions.
-Although depending on the result in Dublin, les Bleus will need to claim four or five match points at home to England in the Championship closer.
+Depending on the result in Dublin, les Bleus will need to claim four or five match points at home to England in the Championship closer.

 Scotland’s impressive recovery from their first round loss to Italy has earned them a shot at both Triple Crown and Six Nations glory this weekend.
-Scoring wise, talismanic out-half Finn Russell (42 points) and wingers Darcy Graham and Kyle Steyn, with three tries each, have led the way.
+Scoring wise, talismanic out-half Finn Russell (42 points) and wingers Darcy Graham and Kyle Steyn, with three tries each, have led the way for them.

 However, Ireland have had their number over the last nine years, winning the sides’ last 11 meetings, and have not lost at home to the Scots since 2010.
 Whoever comes out on top this time, it will make for a fascinating conclusion to the most unpredictable of Six Nations tournaments.

-“They were outstanding last week against France, and we’ve been preparing for another Scottish performance like that,” said head coach Farrell, when speaking about Ireland’s final round opponents at the team announcement press conference.
+“They were outstanding last week against France, and we’ve been preparing for another Scottish performance like that,” said head coach Farrell, when speaking about Ireland’s final round opponents.

 “We know that we’ll have to be at our best to beat them, as they’re a side that we’ve always respected.
 Obviously, the rest of it (the title race) is out of our hands, but there is something that’s in our hands.